dev4Agriculture/isoxml-js/README.md

 3. Calculate q1 = values[values.length / 4] and q3 = values[values.length * 3 / 4]
 4. Calculate upper and lower boundaries: upperBoundary = q3 + 2.5 * (q3 - q1), lowerBoundary = q1 - 2.5 * (q3 - q1)
 5. Return as new range min and max values inside [lowerBoundary, upperBoundary]

+## Authors

+This package was developed by Alexander Parshin with minor adjustments and review by Frank Wiebeler, dev4Agriculture.